Professor of English

 Institutional Effectiveness Committee.
 Chair 2013-2014.
 Implemented assessment rubrics for core requirements; evaluated assessment reports for core curriculum as well as academic, program, and administrative reviews; drafted recommendations; worked with administrators to develop SACS-COC reporting documentation; facilitated assessment-driven reflection with faculty and program directors.

 Humanities Representative, Academic Policy Council, 2010-2013.
 College-wide curricular reform; coordinated transition from credit to course model; integrated “21st century challenges” based core requirements; Integrated Living Learning Communities into Curriculum and Vision of the College; developed assessment rubrics for core requirements.

-Director, ACS Environmental Studies Post-doctoral fellowship program, 2009-2011.
+Director, Environmental Studies Post-doctoral fellowship program, Associated Colleges of the South (ACS) 2009-2011.
 Wrote and received Andrew Mellon Foundation grant ($120,000) to hire two-year post-doctoral fellow.
 Ran search committee; Directed post-doctoral program (including mentoring, scheduling, and evaluation)